The crisis playing out at British Steel has shone a light on the catastrophic impact of privatisation.

 It is the anarchy of the market and the heightening tensions between the imperialist powers that is wreaking havoc on the world economy, giving rise to turbulence and trade wars; instability and inflation.

-Sinophobic rhetoric around the dangers of Chinese ownership is nothing but cynical scapegoating.
-National chauvinism and jingoism will do nothing to put food on our tables or a roof over our heads.
+The Sinophobic rhetoric around the dangers of Chinese ownership is nothing but a cynical distraction; a case of hypocritical scapegoating.

 Billionaire bosses like Sir Jim Ratcliffe – CEO of chemical giant Ineos, and Britain’s second richest man – have proven to be just as ruthless and unscrupulous as their Chinese, Emirati, Indian, or American counterparts, as the case of Grangemouth shows.